jalligator/helper-promise-test/README.md

 # helper-promise-test

-This is an example of a helper that returns a "findAll" request from the store that causes an infinite recursion
+This is an example of a helper that returns a "findAll" request from the store that causes an infinite recursion.

+The application.hbs has the helper syntax commented out.
+If you restore this, you will get the error.
+Also, the component version needs to have the getter field marked as a computed field with no dependencies or else it will get called over and over too.

+I think something happens to store during a fetch that is causing the component or helper to be rerendered or recomputed

 ## Prerequisites